The element of surprise and delight is at the heart of being a small business owner. But can it also benefit your tax bill?

 Team Gift Type 1: Tangible Property

-Gifts of property are not considered taxable income to employees as long as they fall under the definition of a de minimis fringe benefit.
+Gifts of property are not considered taxable income to employees as long as they fall under the definition of a “de minimis fringe benefit”.

 According to the IRS, a de minimis fringe benefits is a gift “for which, considering its value and the frequency with which it is provided, is so small as to make accounting for it unreasonable and impractical.”

-- Holiday or birthday gifts with a low fair market value, such as flowers, fruit, books, etc.
+This might include the occasional snacks, coffee, and doughnuts, or holiday or birthday gifts with a low fair market value, such as flowers, fruit, books, etc.

 The IRS does not specify a maximum dollar amount for excluding de minimis fringe benefits from an employee’s taxable income, but the business can deduct no more than $25 of a gift to any one person each year, including employees.

 For example, say as a gesture of appreciation for working long hours on a project, you buy your employee $100 concert tickets.
 Only $25 of that gift would be a deductible business expense.
 The rest would be non-deductible.

 Team Gift Type 2: Gift Cards and Certificates

 Gift cards and gift certificates are considered taxable income to employees because they can essentially be used like cash.
 The cost of the gift card is fully deductible to the business, but you must withhold taxes from the employee’s pay for these gifts.